NixOS/nix.dev/source/tutorials/module-system/module-system.md

 You will use this option to define another element in `generate.requestParams`, which will only be added if its value is non-null.

-To do this, you can use the `mkIf <condition> <definition>` function, which only adds the definition if the condition holds.
+To do this, you can use the `mkIf <condition> <definition>` function, which only adds the definition if the condition evaluates to `true`.

 Add the `map` attribute set with the `zoom` option into the top-level `options` declaration, like so: